The Hunt for Robot Unicorns

 3. The most famous is Boston Dynamics, which SoftBank bought from Google.

 One audience member remembered Aldebaran, the French company that gave us Pepper.
-While it is still the most sophisticated tablet holder in the PR world, Pepper is an indicatino that we are far from achieving the (antiquated?) vision of humanoid robots living with us.
+While it is still the most sophisticated tablet holder in the PR world, Pepper is an indication that we are far from achieving the (antiquated?) vision of humanoid robots living with us.
 It is also telling that Boston Dynamics seems to still be struggling to find a market.

 4. Robot unicorns?
 There are a few.
-Here are some examples (we are not counting electric cars nor space rockets here):
+Here are some examples (we are not counting electric cars or space rockets here):

 - Chinese startups have multiplied.
 These include Ninebot (Chinese owners of Segway and worth $1.5 billion), the drone champion DJI (worth an alleged $15 billion), and the little known UBTech, which makes STEM robots (estimated at $5 billion).